Social media is constantly evolving. It’s never static. So many changes have happened in 2025, and we expect the same as we go into 2026.

 While organic reach continues to decline, narrow-targeted ads offer a sustainable path forward.
 They allow brands to extend the reach of their best content, reach hyper-specific audiences, and drive meaningful engagement in an oversaturated digital landscape.
 Combining organic strategies with paid precision allows you to achieve visibility and results without relying solely on one approach.

 Social commerce is a social media trend that has been on our radar for a long time.
-Both brands and social media platforms have been working hard to find the right way to convert social media networks into sales platforms.
+Both brands and social media platforms have been working to find the right way to turn social media into sales platforms.

 In 2018, 30% of consumers said they would purchase through Pinterest, Instagram, X (Twitter), or Snapchat.
-Today, 46% of consumers report purchasing products directly through social media.
-In fact, the global social commerce market is projected to reach $1.2 trillion by 2025, driven predominantly by Millennials and Gen Z consumers.
+In 2025, 46% of consumers reported buying products directly through social media.
+In fact, the global social commerce market was projected to reach $1.2 trillion in 2025, driven predominantly by Millennials and Gen Z consumers.

 While the growth is evident, it's important to keep in mind these notable concerns:

 Should this stop you?
-Absolutely not, as stores that have at least one social account have 32% more sales on average than stores that don't use social media.
-In other words - social presence means more sales.
+Absolutely not.
+Stores with at least one social media account have 32% higher average sales than those that don't use social media.
+In other words, social presence means more sales.

 In fact, the GoDaddy report revealed that the top three platforms are:

 Statista reports that social media platforms have become the latest shopping destinations.
-Their data reveals that in 2023, the social commerce market in the United States generated approximately 75.6 billion U.S. dollars in revenue.
-Projections suggest this figure will almost double within the next five years, surpassing 141 billion dollars.
+Their data reveals that in 2023, the social commerce market in the US generated approximately $5.6 billion in revenue.
+Projections suggest this figure will almost double within the next five years, reaching nearly $141 billion.

 So, what does all of this mean for you?

-As buying online becomes increasingly common and consumers use social media to either buy products or review them, you must provide easy ways for customers to buy from them.
+As online buying becomes increasingly common and consumers use social media to buy or review products, you must provide easy ways for customers to purchase.

-You want to work with them to minimise any potential purchasing frustration and set them up with native shopping experiences and opportunities available through social media apps like Facebook, Instagram, and TikTok.
+You want to work with them to minimise potential purchasing frustration and equip them with native shopping experiences and opportunities available on social media apps like Facebook, Instagram, and TikTok.
 This will result in a higher ROI and a better user experience.

 Regarding social selling, the social media strategy is slightly different from what you might use for a service-based business.

-One of the ongoing messages we see on social media is that you need to build a community.
+One recurring message on social media is that you need to build a community.

-This might sound vague or idealistic, but the fact is that 66% of branded communities say that the community has had an impact on customer retention.
-And according to the Global Web Index, 76% of internet users are participants in online communities.
+This might sound vague or idealistic, but 66% of branded communities report that their community has impacted customer retention.
+According to the Global Web Index, 76% of internet users participate in online communities.

 The amazing thing about a focused and mighty community is that this is where the brands’ most loyal and dedicated customers are.
 These are those ride-or-die, forever customers who are first to purchase and support.